bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 https://github.com/detain/seagate_central_sudo_firmware
 Archive : https://archive.ph/rg39t

-BERTO : CREATE A SCRIPT TO DO THIS AUTOMATICALLY

 ### Do not perform this procedure as the root user on the build machine
-Some versions of the libraries being used in this procedure have flaws that cause the "make install" component of the build process try to overwrite parts of the building system's library directories regardless of how they are configured.
+Some versions of the libraries being used in this procedure have flaws that may cause the "make install" component of the build process try to overwrite parts of the building system's library directories.

 For this reason it is **imperative** that you are not performing this procedure as root on the build machine otherwise important